Oh240/katacoda-scenarios/Kubernetes-103/K8 103 Section 2.md

 ---

-## Explanation of Deploying a Pod and Helpful Tips
+## Command Explanation of Deploying the Pod and Curling the Service from Within the Pod

-This method of deploying a Pod and testing connectivity to a Service is a handy troubleshooting technique.
 -i : interactive, keep STDIN (standard input) open even if not attached --rm : delete resources created in this command for attached containers --restart=Never : creates a Pod by default if generator flag was not specified